 Kofax Mobile Capture

-With Mobile Capture, customers can use the camera on their phones to snap a pic of a driver’s license, pay bills, deposit a check and much more.
+With Mobile Capture, customers can use the camera on their phones to snap a pic of a driver’s license, pay bills and much more.